zer0vox/zer0vox/README.md

 <h2 align="left">Hi 👋!
-I'm an electronics engineering student passionate about machines and coding, with a keen interest in ML and AI.</h2>
+I'm an Electronics Engineering Undergrad student passionate about machines and coding, with a keen interest in ML and AI.</h2>

 ###